Difficulty: Class 2

 Climbers: Rick Crandall; Brett Crandall August 31, 2006

 My first fourteener, as with many seeking to try one, was hiking up Mt.
 Elbert in 2002.
-I loved it, but for some reason, it took until 2004 to do a second one, Yale Peak, with Brett and then another two years to go for Huron, again with Brett.
-The pump priming worked and I’ve since pursued a “fourteener passion.”
+I loved getting to summit but it was a hard grind for me, mainly due to being out of shape and suffering some lung issues.
+I didn’t think then I’d ever do another.
+But after years of hiking with my dog Emme, I decided to take another shot at one – especially the joy of doing it with my son, Brett.
 We picked Huron Peak because I’d heard it was not too long and a pretty hike up a mountain that is somewhat by itself in the Sawatch Range on the other side of Independence Pass from Aspen.

 This story is a reach-back, trying our memories, although we do have some photos commemorating the hike.